-Some urban zoned land (commercial, mixed-use, industrial, and residential) in our District is not currently serviced by infrastructure.
+Furthermore, some urban zoned land (commercial, mixed-use, industrial, and residential) – where we should be developing – is not currently serviced by infrastructure.

 We need to make sure that the right activities are happening in the right places.